statecharts/statecharts.github.io/state-machine-state-explosion.md

 The machine starts in the Valid state, and upon receiving the events _i_ or _v_, transitions to the _invalid_ or _valid_ states, respectively.

-Now let's say we wanted to allow the component to be enabled; the state machine would need to know that a component is _enabled_ or _disabled_ .
+Now let's say we wanted to allow the component to be enabled.
+The _e_ event enables it, and the _d_ event disables it.
+The state machine would need to know that a component is _enabled_ or _disabled_ .
 With traditional state machines you end up with four states: _valid/enabled_, _invalid/enabled_, _valid/disabled_, and _invalid/disabled_.

 ![Somewhat simple state machine with four states](valid-invalid-enabled-disabled-no-transitions.svg)